M-Media-Group/Vue3-SPA-starter-template/src/router/middlewares/readme.md

 # The middleware logic
+This starter kit comes with an opinionated middleware handler.
+It allows you to protect routes and actions using middlewares defined in a single place.

 ## Example usage
 Imagine we want to prevent a user action based on if they have enough kittens (we'll consider 5 to be enough in this case).